 Next, you’ll be asked if you have admin access to the other node.
 This may or not be the case depending on the relationship between the teams running the different platforms.

-After a while, it will tell you the connection is established and a green ‘Configure sync’ button will appear.
+After some time, it will tell you the connection is established and a green ‘Configure sync’ button will appear.
 Click it.

 Here’s how the visual configuration looks.
 The exact arrangement will depend on whether you set up the connection in Jira or Zendesk – this is how it looks from Zendesk.